kratisto/docs/pages/public_cloud/ai_machine_learning/deploy_guide_03_tokens/guide.fr-ca.md

 Let us create a token for the AI Deploy apps matching the label `group=A` with read-only access in the GRA cluster.
 To create an AI Deploy app token we need to specify 3 parameters:

-- The token scope specified through label selectors, a token will be scoped over any app matching the set of label selectors.
+- The token scope is specified through label selectors, and a token will be scoped over any app matching the set of label selectors.
 In this case `group=A`
 - The token role: AI Training - Read-only
 - The region (cluster in which are deployed the AI Deploy apps): GRA.